FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_reference_frame/apriltag-reference-frame.rst

 Related Info
 ------------

-More discussion of the FTC AprilTag reference frame is available here:
+More discussion of the AprilTag reference frame is available here:

 - https://ftc-docs.firstinspires.org/apriltag-detection-values

 This section described the SDK's default AprilTag reference frame.
-Teams are welcome to make other calculations, such as the pose of the camera (or robot) relative to the AprilTag, or **relative to the FTC game field**.
-Such advanced efforts can be useful and a good learning exercise, beyond the scope of the FTC SDK and this guide.
+Teams are welcome to make other calculations, such as the pose of the camera (or robot) relative to the AprilTag, or **relative to the game field**.
+Such advanced efforts can be useful and a good learning exercise, beyond the scope of the SDK and this guide.

 ====